Engineering

 Cloud API latency is not just one number.
 It is handshake cost, distance, congestion, retries, and queue time.

 For an interactive tool, that stack is painful.
 Users click, wait, and lose context.
 Then they click again and wait again.
+If the upload fails after inspection or conversion, the same payload often has to move twice.

 Local execution removes entire stages: